techiediaries/techiediaries/_posts/2020/angular-9/2019-09-14-angular-9-ngif-tutorial-example.md

 ## Conclusion

-In this quick tutorial, we learned about the `ngIf` directive in Angular.
+In this quick tutorial, we learned about the `ngIf` directive in Angular 9.

 If you would like to see a complete example.
 Read this Angular 8 [tutorial](https://www.techiediaries.com/html-tutorial) where we used `ngIf` to conditionaly render an HTML fragment while data is being fetched from the API.